vidyaprsd/proactiv/README.md

 - First, set the parameters for the input optimization, logging, and difference computation in <b>params.py</b>.
 We default to the ones used in our paper.

-- The main input optimization code can be found in <b>main.py</b>.
+- <b>Input optimization</b>: The main input optimization code can be found in <b>main.py</b>.
 The training hyper-parameters and transform functions T in params.py can be defined as needed.
 The resultant transformed and projected input-output pairs will be dumped into the log directory. <b>Please see input_optimize() for details on the optimization process.</b>

-- With the resultant components from the input optimization in main.py, the corresponding differences between them can be computed for model behavior analysis in <b>compute_differences.py</b>.
+- <b>Difference computation</b>: With the resultant components from the input optimization in main.py, the corresponding differences between them can be computed for model behavior analysis in <b>compute_differences.py</b>.
 The resultant difference vectors <b>d</b> per input will be dumped into the same log directory as before.

-- A global snapshot of the model behavior per transform function or instance can be obtained via dimensionality reduction of the difference vectors per input in <b>dim_reduction_plot.py</b>.
+- <b>Dimensionality reduction</b>: A global snapshot of the model behavior per transform function or instance can be obtained via dimensionality reduction of the difference vectors per input in <b>dim_reduction_plot.py</b>.

 ## Citation
 If you use this code for your research, please cite our paper.